-- An estimate of what portions of the project are acquisition, renovation, and new construction and the life expectancy of the facility/major components; - Measures of size and scope including square footage and applicable measures encompassing the capacity of a facility (e.g. number of classrooms, number of beds, gallons, etc.), and methods or sources used to determine the proposed scope; - The overall function and intended use of the project, including an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office); - Information regarding any expected impact on operating and maintenance costs (or savings) or required increases to nongeneral fund revenue sources (such as increases to student fees related to projects at institutions of higher education); and - Information on unique site conditions, including identifying freeboard requirements of the applicable floodplain standards that may require elevating or flood proofing the structure, and known soil conditions such as karst or low bearing capacity that may require special foundations.
+- An estimate of what portions of the project are acquisition, renovation, and new construction and the life expectancy of the facility/major components; - Measures of size and scope including square footage and applicable measures encompassing the capacity of a facility (e.g. number of classrooms, number of beds, gallons, etc.), and methods or sources used to determine the proposed scope; - The overall function and intended use of the project, including an estimate of the general programmatic allocation of space (e.g., 40 percent classroom, 40 percent laboratory, and 20 percent office); - Information regarding any expected impact on operating and maintenance costs (or savings) or required increases to nongeneral fund revenue sources (such as increases to student fees related to projects at institutions of higher education); and - Information on unique site conditions, including identifying freeboard requirements of the applicable floodplain standards that may require elevating or flood proofing the structure, and known soil conditions such as karst or low bearing capacity that may require special foundations.

-Justification Narrative:
+Justification Field:

 The justification should identify the reason or need for the project.
 It should explain how the project supports the agency and its statutory mission, objectives, and activities.
-This explanation should be as specific and detailed as possible and include the following:
+This explanation should be as specific and detailed as possible and include, but not be limited to the following:

 - Programmatic activities (current and projected) that would be affected by the project and identification of whether the project is required to continue current services, handle a workload increase, or provide new or better-quality services.
-Include a description of the services, operations, or activities that will be affected; - Description of existing facilities and why such facilities are inadequate or insufficient, such as age and condition of current facilities, maintenance history, interruptions of services, health/safety issues, legal mandates, etc.; - The number and types of clients and/or staff that will benefit from the project; and - Potential alternatives to the proposed project and rationale for selecting the requested project, including the estimated cost of each alternative considered.
+Include a description of the services, operations, or activities that will be affected; - Description of existing facilities and why such facilities are inadequate or insufficient, such as age and condition of current facilities, maintenance history, interruptions of